 - Go through each stage focusing on how you want participants to feel, think and behave.
 Then, think of affordances and features that will facilitate and encourage that behavior.
-Sometimes it’s useful to add Desired experience and Current experience graphs.
+Sometimes it’s useful to add both Desired and Current emotional graphs.
 When presenting your map to stakeholders, the gap between those graphs can win your case.

 - Be brave to customize.
 Add ‘Communications’ as an additional layer and put all communications drafts in there to see how it looks together.

-- If someone is taking the facilitator role for this meeting, invite them for the mapping session.
+- If someone is taking the facilitator role for this meeting, invite them to the mapping session.
 Facilitation and human-centered design are a match made in heaven.

 Try mapping small and let us know how it works for you!
-Next time we will see how to apply employee journey mapping to your performance evaluation or innovation programs.
+Next time we will see how to apply such a journey mapping to your performance evaluation or innovation programs.